dolittle/Studio/Source/DevTool/README.md

 * Restart a running process
 * Restart a running container

+* Show path for where a Workspace is
+* Add "Open in finder" / "Explore" workspace action

 * BUG: LogOutput / Content doesn't stretch out vertically
 * BUG: Render files after adding microservice